 Gearing

 Gravel bikes traditionally featured double or even triple chainrings but as technology has evolved 1x (a single chainring setup) have become the norm.
 This does away with the front derailleur and reduces the chances of the chain slipping off the chainring.
-A 1x setup puts a greater emphasis on the cassette, with wider and larger sprockets often chosen to allow the rider to tackle everything from fast descents to super steep climbs.
+A 1x setup puts a greater emphasis on the cassette, with wider and larger sprockets often chosen to allow the rider to tackle everything from fast descents to super steep climbs, making it ideal for riding off road.
+We stock a wide range of gravel groupsets and components.

-Gravel bikes, in the majority of cases, use disc brakes to provide assured and powerful stopping performance.
+Gravel bikes, in the majority of cases, use disc brakes to provide assured and powerful stopping performance, especially important when navigating technical terrain.
 Perfect for when conditions worsen or when the bike is heavily laden with luggage, the predictability of disc brakes provides confidence whatever the terrain.

 What is a road bike?

-As the name suggests, a road bike is designed for riding or racing on tarmac and are perfect for those looking to travel long distances, at speed, while maintaining a level of comfort.
+As the name suggests, a road bike is designed for road cycling or racing on tarmac and is perfect for those looking to travel long distances, at speed, while maintaining a level of comfort.
+But what are the road bike vs gravel bike differences?

-Road bike frame design varies greatly depending on the bike, with endurance-focused models using a more relaxed geometry, compared to performance and race-orientated options opting for tighter angles and a more aggressive stance.
+Road bike frame design varies greatly depending on the bike, with endurance road bike models using a more relaxed geometry, compared to performance and race-orientated options opting for tighter angles and a more aggressive stance.
 Material-wise, aluminium and carbon are both commonly used for their lightweight, durable and responsive characteristics although you can find road bikes made from steel and titanium.

 Road bikes run typically lighter wheels than their mountain or gravel bike counterparts and tyres that have less tread and are thus designed to offer a lower rolling resistance.
 Road tyres vary in width but are generally no wider than 30mm.

-The handlebar on a road bike is dropped in design and has a width of anywhere between 36 - 44cm.
+The handlebar on a road bike is a drop bar design and has a width of anywhere between 36 - 44cm.
 This means you have multiple positions to control the bike from.
 The hoods (where the brake/shift levers are located) allow easy access to braking and changing gear, the top of the bars provide a more relaxed perch and the drops are ideal for tucking down to get more aerodynamic and thus increasing the speed with less effort.

 Usually featuring two chainrings (although in rare cases 1x options are available), a road bike’s gearing is set up to tackle a wide range of gradients, whether that be with a compact (often 50x34 teeth) semi-compact (52x36 teeth) or standard double (53x39 teeth) chainsets.